EnsoVanPoucke/MovieTheatreBookingSystem/README.md

-# TheatreBookingSystem
+# MovieTheatreBookingSystem
-A theatre booking system created with Laravel.
+Created with Laravel.

 > Note: This project was created during an academic challenge where I explored and applied the Laravel framework by building a practical, hands-on application.
 > This project is still under development and may receive further improvements and features in the future.